 Best Value

-The Grand Hut is the perfect choice for buyers who want a high-performing, high-quality tent for six people without paying through the nose for it.
+The Grand Hut is the perfect choice of camping tent for families who want a high-performing, high-quality tent for six people without paying through the nose for it.

 In terms of livability, this tent is a winner.
 It has plenty of interior storage options, steep walls to maximize headroom, a 78” peak height, 83.3 sq. ft. of interior space, and a 36 sq. ft. vestibule.
 This means there’s not only plenty of room for 6 sleepers but also ample space for all of your gear.